zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 1672e1c9-c513-44db-b8b5-b59e3d35a3a2        my-azure-cred        pwx-test        false            <nil>        724
 ```

 `pxctl credentials list` only displays non-secret values of the credentials.
 Secrets are neither stored locally nor displayed.
-The credentials will be stored as part of the secret endpoint given to _PX_ for persisting authentication across reboots.
+The credentials will be stored as part of the secret endpoint given to Portworx for persisting authentication across reboots.

 For more information, run: